DLR-AMR/t8code/scripts/README.md

 #### remove_double_const.scp

 One of the [Known issues with indent](https://github.com/holke/t8code/wiki/Known-issues-with-the-indent-script) is that it duplicates the `const` keyword in `C++` files in some cases.
+This script iterates over all `C++` files and tries to fix these duplicates.
+Handle with care.

 ## Others